Graph is a Natural Regularization: Revisiting Vector Quantization for Graph Representation Learning: Motivation

 \section{Motivation}

-Recent studies demonstrate the potential of Graph VQ, while most focus on downstream performance, leaving codebook utilization largely underexplored.
-In this section, we conduct an empirical study of the codebook utilization and observe that codebook collapse occurs consistently during training, even when applying mitigation strategies from the language and vision domains.
-Moreover, we find that the severity of collapse correlates with the redundancy of graph data.
-Building on these observations, we provide a theoretical analysis and identify two key factors contributing to collapse: token co-assignments induces by similar features and local structures, and the self-reinforcing training dynamics of VQ models.
+Recent studies demonstrate the potential of Graph VQ; however, most existing methods primarily focus on downstream performance, leaving codebook utilization largely underexplored.
+This limitation becomes a bottleneck that hinders the scalability of graph tokens with different codebook size, thereby preventing flexible choices between expressive and compressed tokenization.
+Moreover, overly concentrated token assignments also impair downstream performance, as shown in Section~\ref{Exp:abl}.
+In this section, we conduct an empirical study of the codebook utilization and observe that codebook collapse occurs consistently during training, even when applying SOTA mitigation strategies from the language and vision domains.
+Furthermore, We diagnose this phenomenon from both data and optimization perspectives.
+From a data perspective, we find that the severity of collapse correlates with the properties of graph data: higher feature redundancy and denser local connectivity are associated with lower codebook utilization.
+From an optimization perspective, we show that deterministic hard assignment induces a self-reinforcing feedback loop, under which rarely selected codewords receive little update and become difficult to reactivate once they fall behind, thereby limiting effective exploration of the codebook.
 These insights motivate the development of our method.